The commandments of office design to make people much more productive05 Jul 2019, Posted by Latest News in

 “While this design may be budget-friendly, it certainly isn’t conducive to productivity or a productive environment.
 If the budget won’t allow everyone enclosed workspace, consider adding a few private work areas for people who work on tasks that require a lot of focus,“ Trim advised.

 Poor air quality can result in stuffy, stale air that creates an uncomfortable work environment for anybody, but it can be particularly hard for people who are asthmatic or prone to upper respiratory infections.

-“Poor air is also directly attributed to increased of sick time being and lower levels of productivity,’” said Trim.
+“Poor air is also directly attributed to the increase in sick time and results in a less productive atmosphere,’” said Trim.

 Fans, air filters, and open windows can help a lot.
 If windows cannot be opened, then an air filtration system could be considered.
 Live plants are all a good way to clean the air and produce oxygen.

 One of the most important considerations when designing a company work environment is providing tables and chairs that are comfortable for everybody in the office.
 “Of course, the only way to accomplish this is to provide adjustable chairs to accommodate personal preferences and varying heights.
 If possible, also provide desks or tables that can be adjusted for height and allow employees to have a say in how their workstations are configured,” Trim advised.